esnet/gdg/website/content/en/docs/gdg/usage_guide.md

 weight: 16
 ---

-Every namespace supporting CRUD operations has the functions: list, import, export, clear operating on only the monitored folders.
+Every namespace supporting CRUD operations has the functions: list, download, upload, clear operating on only the monitored folders.

 ### Authentication Management